Michael Beer (cricketer)

-Michael Anthony Beer (born 9 June 1984) is an Australian cricketer who played for the Victorian cricket team.
+Michael Anthony Beer (born 9 June 1984) is an Australian former cricketer who played for the Victorian cricket team.
 He played as a slow left-arm orthodox spin bowler.
 He made his Test cricket debut in the final match of the 2010–11 Ashes series.
 After several seasons playing for the Western Australian cricket team, in the 2016–17 season Beer returned to his home state of Victoria to continue his professional cricket career.

 Early life

 Beer grew up in the Melbourne suburb of Malvern and played his junior cricket for Malvern Cricket Club in the Victorian Sub-District Cricket Association.
 His family had strong ties with the club and his father was part of the club's "Team of the Century".
 He attended De La Salle College, which resides opposite the Malvern Cricket Ground and graduated in 2002.
 He made his way into the club's First XI before leaving to play with Victorian Premier Cricket club St Kilda when he was 17.